😎👉 Get out and party with other writers ALL. YEAR. LONG. 💃đŸȘ© Sign up for a yearlong! 🎉đŸ•ș

 she/her/hers

-Sonora Jha is the author of the novels The Laughter (2023) and Foreign (2013) and the memoir How To Raise A Feminist Son: A Memoir and Manifesto (2021).
+Sonora Jha is the author of four books, including the novel The Laughter, winner of the 2024 Washington State Book Award.
+Her previous books are the novel Foreign (2013) and the memoir How To Raise A Feminist Son (2021).
 After a career as a journalist covering crime, politics, and culture in India and Singapore, she moved to the United States to earn a Ph.D. in media and public affairs.
-Sonora’s OpEds, essays, and public appearances have featured in The New York Times, on BBC, and elsewhere.
-She is a professor of journalism and lives in Seattle.
-She teaches fiction and essay writing for Hugo House, Hedgebrook Writers’ Retreat, and Seattle Public Library.
+Sonora’s work has been featured in The New York Times, on the BBC, in literary anthologies, and elsewhere.
+She is a Loyola Endowed Professor at Seattle University and lives in Seattle.
+Her new novel, Intemperance, will be out from Harper Via in October 2025.

 Claire Dederer